Russian Food Glossary – K L M N O

 Photo Okroshka recipe Russian cold soup

-Okroshka Cold Soup – Traditional Russian cold summer soup.
+Окрошка ( Okroshka ) – Traditional Russian cold summer soup.
 The soup has so many versions!
 Okroshka can be made with different meats, fish or just vegetables.
-Traditionally serves with Russian fermented beverage call kvas.
-However, so many modern substitutes to replace in okroshka kvas, for example, we can make it with kefir (buttermilk) and carbonated mineral water.
+Traditionally served with a Russian fermented beverage called kvas.
+However, so many modern substitutes to replace okroshka kvas, for example, we can make it with kefir (buttermilk) and carbonated mineral water.
 Kvas can be sweet and sour and you can buy it in Russian stores.
 However, in the soup, we can serve only sour kvas!

 Read more 〉 Okroshka Recipe Or Russian Cold Summer Soup With Kefir